 - User will be provided access to Microsoft Intune Powershell Service Principal [Azure AD Enterprise Application]

-Once the device is registered / Imported successfully, Remove above permissions / role from user as its no longer needed.
+Once the device is registered / Imported successfully, Remove elevated permissions given to the user, as it’s no longer required.

-When users are registering the device from OOBE screen after pressing Shift + F10 and then using get-windowsautopilotinfo -online.
-Users may get popup message: Approval required.
+get-windowsautopilotinfo -online, users may get a popup (as shown in the screenshot): Approval required.
 Microsoft Intune Powershell.
-This app requires your admin approval to: Therefore, users at this point will not be able to register their devices unless they are provided the required permissions (as shown in the screenshot).
+This app requires your admin approval to.
+Therefore, users at this point will not be able to register their devices unless they are provided the required permissions.

 Checking the App Registrations or Enterprise Applications, I could not find an application called Microsoft Intune Powershell.
-As admin user must provide consent to create this Application / service principal in your tenant, we need to use a command
+As the admin user must provide consent to create this Application/service principal in your tenant, we need to use a command

 Connect-MSgraph -adminconsent which will create Microsoft Intune Powershell app / service principal under Azure Active Directory -> Enterprise Applications Blade.
 Let’s see how to add this application.

-Currently as we can see that there is no Microsoft Intune Powershell service principal existing.
-Lets see how we can create it and provide acccess to the users.
+At present, there is no existing Microsoft Intune PowerShell service principal.
+Let’s explore how to create it and grant access to the users.

-Once you are successful, it will return UPN and Tenant Id on the Portal.
-This means that the command was successful and it added Microsot Intune Powershell application / service principal object in Azure Portal under Azure Active Directory -> Enterprise Applications.
+- Once you are successful, it will return UPN and Tenant ID on the Portal.
+This means that the command was successful and it added Microsoft Intune Powershell application/service principal object under Enterprise Applications.

 In this blog post.
-We discussed on different ways to register a device in Microsoft Intune Manager Admin Center.
+We discussed different ways to register a device in Microsoft Intune Admin Center.
 How to provide users with the capability to register their new devices themselves with temporary elevated permissions.
-How to register Microsoft Intune Powershell Application / service principal using
+How to register Microsoft Intune Powershell Application/service principal using

 Connect-MSgraph -adminconsent and add users to this application so that users have admin consent to register their devices.